MiguelSM91/project-4/README.md

 ## Dataset
 I have used datasets from several sources.
 The main ones are:
--“Opioids, cocaine, cannabis and illicit drugs”(2018).
+- “Opioids, cocaine, cannabis and illicit drugs”(2018).
 Hannah Ritchie and Max Roser, Our World in Data. https://ourworldindata.org/illicit-drug-use
--“Statistical Bulletin 2020”.
+- “Statistical Bulletin 2020”.
 European Monitoring Centre for Drugs and Drugs Addiction. https://www.emcdda.europa.eu/data/stats2020_en
--“The Global Gender Gap Report 2016”.
+- “The Global Gender Gap Report 2016”.
 World Economic Forum. http://www3.weforum.org/docs/GGGR16/WEF_Global_Gender_Gap_Report_2016.pdf

 ## Workflow
 The general workflow was: Getting the data, cleaning it and organizing it.
 After that I started to plot the data, exploring all the possibilities until I had the most suitable ones.
 Finally I wrote a medium article in which I described all the insights in the most friendly way possible.